 - To start a controller session, a controller first opens a bidirectional stream channel to the server via the StreamChannel RPC for each device.
-This is the first thing the controller does to identify itself to the P4Runtime server on the device.
 This stream will be used for two purposes: - Session management: As soon as the controller opens the stream channel, it sends a StreamMessageRequest message to the switch.
-The controller populates the MasterArbitrationUpdate field in this message using its role_id and election_id.
+The controller populates the MasterArbitrationUpdate field in this message using its role_id and election_id, as well as the device_id of the device.
 Note that the status field in the MasterArbitrationUpdate is not populated by the controller.
-This field is populated by the P4Runtime server when it sends a response back to the client, as explained below. - Streaming of notifications (e.g. digests) and packet I/O: The same streaming channel will be used for streaming notifications, as well as for packet-in and packet-out messages.
-Note that unless specified otherwise by the role definitions, only the master controller can participate in packet I/O. This feature is explained in more details in the Packet I/O section. - Note that the stream is opened per device.
+This field is populated by the P4Runtime server when it sends a response back to the client, as explained below.

+- Streaming of notifications (e.g. digests) and packet I/O: The same streaming channel will be used for streaming notifications, as well as for packet-in and packet-out messages.
+Note that unless specified otherwise by the role definitions, only the master controller can participate in packet I/O. This feature is explained in more details in the Packet I/O section.

+Note that a controller session is only required if the controller wants to do Packet I/O, or modify the forwarding state.

+- Note that the stream is opened per device.
 In case a switching platform has multiple devices (e.g. multi-ASIC line card) which are all controlled via the same P4Runtime server, it is possible to have different masters for different devices.
 In this case, it is the responsibility of the P4Runtime server to keep track of the master for each device (and role).
 More specifically, the P4Runtime server will know which stream corresponds to the master controller for each pair of (device_id, role_id) at any point of time. - The streaming channel between the controller and the server defines the liveness of the controller session.
-The controller is considered "offline" or "dead" as soon as its corresponding stream channel to the switch is broken, in which case the P4Runtime server quickly sets one of the slave controllers with the highest election_id as master. - The mechanism via which the controller receives the P4Runtime server details which includes the device_id, ip and port, as well as the mechanism via which it receives the Forwarding Pipeline Config, are implementation specific and beyond the scope of this specification.
+The controller is considered "offline" or "dead" as soon as its stream channel to the switch is broken.
+When a master channel gets broken: (i) an advisory message is sent to all other controllers for that device_id and role_id, as described in the following section (ii) the P4Runtime server will be without a master, until a client sends a successful MasterArbitrationUpdate (as per the rules in a later section). - The mechanism via which the controller receives the P4Runtime server details which includes the device_id, ip and port, as well as the mechanism via which it receives the Forwarding Pipeline Config, are implementation specific and beyond the scope of this specification.
 Similarly, the mechanism via which the P4Runtime server receives its switch config (which notably includes the device_id) is beyond the scope of this specification.
-Nevertheless, if the server details or switch config are transferred via the network, it is recommended to use TLS or similar encryption and authentication mechanisms to prevent eavesdropping attacks. - After the controller sends a StreamMessageRequest message to the P4Runtime server, the server sends a StreamMessageResponse message back to the controller, in which it populates the Master-ArbitrationUpdate.
-The controller must populate the device_id, role, and election_id fields.
-The election_id field is set to the highest value, i.e. the value for the current master.
-The server also populates the status field in the MasterArbitrationUpdate (note that this field is not populated in the MasterArbitrationUpdate received by the controller).
-The value of the status message is one of the following:
+Nevertheless, if the server details or switch config are transferred via the network, it is recommended to use TLS or similar encryption and authentication mechanisms to prevent eavesdropping attacks.